 Even today, when ESA astronauts are launched into orbit, they usually do so aboard Russia's Soyuz capsules, carried by Russian Energia rockets, launched from Roscosmos' Baikonur spaceport.

-At the same time, American companies are privately developing functional crew launch systems (such as Crew Dragon) and are also developing larger scale launch systems (such as the Super Heavy/Starship combination), while new players (such as China and India) have also developed their own rocket systems capable of carrying human passengers into space.
+At the same time, American companies are privately developing functional crew launch systems (such as Crew Dragon) and are also developing partially reusable large scale launch systems (such as the Super Heavy/Starship combination), while new players (such as China and India) have also developed their own rocket systems capable of carrying human passengers into orbit.

 Beyond that, both the American, Russian, Chinese and Emirati space agencies are developing plans to take humanity back to the Moon, and further to Mars.
 These include the U.S.'s Gateway lunar orbital space-station and Orion long-range spacecraft, as well as a Chinese-Russian "international" lunar base.
 Europe's political leadership, however, has no plans of its own, because we are afraid of thinking big thoughts, dreaming big dreams and really competing globally.